 Researchers have been working in the electronic voting research area mainly after 1980, with an emphasis in the last decade.
 Currently there is a consolidate taxonomy for classifying electronic voting systems and well-defined sets of protocols for implementing them.
-We start with a presentation of the taxonomy of the electoral process and the properties that voting systems should have, then we briefly describe the basic types of voting protocols, and finally we describe EVOX and EVOX-MA systems, upon which we designed REVS.
+We will start with a brief presentation of the taxonomy and the alternative protocols, and then we will describe the DuRette's system, the EVOX Managed Administrator, upon which we designed REVS.